CacTye/ExtractMapChunks/README.md

 ## Caveats

-This has been written and tested on Linxu only.
+This has been written and tested on Linux only.
 It may require a little tweaking to fuction correclty on windows.
 Primarily due to the pathing differences in file paths in config.json

-In `mapreset.py` you will need to tweak line #1 to properly represent the python binary location or remove it entirely.
+In `mapextract.py` you will need to tweak line #1 to properly represent the python binary location or remove it entirely.

 In `config.json` you will need to change your save file paths and if on windows, use double-slashes for paths.
-For example `C:\Users\JSmith` should be written as `C:\\Users\\JSmith`
+For example `C:\Users\JSmith` should be written as `C:\\Users\\JSmith` You will also need to create an output directory for the extracted chunks to go to.

-## !!!
-WARNING !!!

-When you run this script and choose a region **IT WILL PERMANENTLY DELETE FILES FROM YOUR SAVED WORLD**.
-If you do not know what you're doing turn back now.
-This is unrecoverable.

 Do not contact me if you mess up.
 This is on you.
 Turn back now, don't run this script if you are not 100% sure of what you